 Payday Loan Example

 The cost of a payday loan will typically depend on the amount you borrow, the interest rate and the amount of time you borrow the money.
-Below, we've calculated the amount it might cost you to borrow £100, £250 and £500 for the maximum interest rate that can be charged (0.8% per day) and various amounts of time (30 days, 60 days and 90 days).
-Note: most payday loans charge the maximum interest rate of 0.8% per day.
+Below, we've calculated the amount you'd repay if you borrow £100, £250 and £500 for the maximum interest rate that can be charged (0.8% per day) and various amounts of time (30 days, 60 days and 90 days).

 Amount you'll repay on payday loans charging 0.8% interest/day